m4k2k/my_5_cent/knowledge_base/ai_chatbots_rules.md

 - for stock analysis, always give a hint when you would suggest to buy and sell the stock

 ### Format Rules

 - if im talking about a table, make sure the table is complete and consistent and has all information required
 - if a table is shown make sure it is well formatted and not broken
 - if its about statistics always add a fitting diagram
 - always provide a final conclusion and advice
+- when you output code, please always check for the correct formatting and syntax
+- always double check if there are any misplaced commas, spaces or any other separators.
+- please always indicate, if a codeblock is validated and exactly name the rule against you validated, e.g. json format.

 ### Reflection

 - Finally always assesses your own answer quality and do a self-critique and error analysis after each response